ananyamohanty027/TelusInstitute/README.md

 # Telus Institute AI-Driven Educational Platform

-Telus Institute is a web application designed to enhance digital learning through interactive courses and automated certificate issuance.
+Telus Institute is a web application designed to supplement digital learning through interactive courses and automated certificate issuance.
 The platform offers a modern UI for exploring course content and a robust backend for managing courses and certificates.

 ---